-- senior management being unwilling to lead on the concept of the need for sound corporate ethics: - more junior employees assuming that their concerns or suspicions are not significant; - employees being unwilling to subject high value (therefore important) customers to effective CDD checks; - management or customer relationship managers outside the Isle of Man pressurising employees in the Isle of Man to transact without obtaining all relevant CDD and business relationship information; - employees being unable to understand the commercial rationale for customer relationships and the use of certain products / services, so that potentially suspicious activity is not identified; - lack of time and/or resources to address concerns generating a tendency for line managers to discourage employees from raising concerns; and - conflict between the desire on the part of employees to provide a confidential and efficient customer service and the requirement for employee vigilance in respect of prevention and detection of ML/FT.
+- 2. more junior employees assuming that their concerns or suspicions are not significant; - 3. employees being unwilling to subject high value (therefore important) customers to effective CDD checks; - 4. management or customer relationship managers outside the Isle of Man pressurising employees in the Isle of Man to transact without obtaining all relevant CDD and business relationship information; - 5. employees being unable to understand the commercial rationale for customer relationships and the use of certain products / services, so that potentially suspicious activity is not identified; - 6. lack of time and/or resources to address concerns generating a tendency for line managers to discourage employees from raising concerns; and - 7. conflict between the desire on the part of employees to provide a confidential and efficient customer service and the requirement for employee vigilance in respect of prevention and detection of ML/FT.